CuarzoSoftware/SRM/doxygen/md/Tutorial.md

     return 0;
 }
 ```
+Here, we are simply iterating over each SRMDevice (GPU/DRM device) and its associated SRMConnectors (screens/displays), printing the DRM id, name, model, and manufacturer of each.
+Afterward, we conclude the program.

-Lets compile the program by running the following:
+Lets compile the program by running:

 ```bash
 cd builddir